Here I give you the incredible facts behind some of the most interesting stars, and show you how pick them out for yourself in the sky tonight…

 To find Arcturus follow an imaginary curving line from the handle of the Plough, to a distance of 30 degrees from the handle end star (Alkaid).
 You’ll come to a bright orange star, this is Arcturus in Bootes

-Tonight you’ll see this star fairly high in the south west at nightfall, it then sinks low to the west before sunrise.
+Tonight you’ll see this star moderately high in the west at nightfall, it then sinks low to the north west late evening.

 Coordinates for Arcturus RA 14h, 16m, 14s /DEC 19, 07′, 24″